Orc (Blake): In fiction

-In his World of Tiers series, Philip Jose Farmer included numerous characters with Blakian names; two are "Blind Orc" and "Red Orc".
+In his World of Tiers series of novels, Philip José Farmer included numerous characters with Blakian names; two are "Blind Orc" and "Red Orc".
 They are not Tolkien orcs, but are human-like "Lords" who create artificial worlds.
 Red Orc is the "secret Lord of Earth".

-In Ridley Scott's Blade Runner (1982), one of the lines by Roy Batty is a misquote of Blake's poem:
+In Ridley Scott's movie Blade Runner (1982), one of the lines by Roy Batty is a misquote of Blake's poem:

 "Fiery the angels fell; deep thunder rolled around their shores; burning with the fires of Orc".

 This line was suggested by Rutger Hauer, adapted from Blake's America: a Prophecy.

 "Fiery the angels rose, and as they rose deep thunder roll'd.
 Around their shores: indignant burning with the fires of Orc."